Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Additional design considerations

 How to pursue this design aspect in a non-bipartite full match?
+We borrow the idea of a ``caliper" from the literature on ``caliper matching" (\citealp{cochran1973controlling}) and ``propensity score caliper" (\citealp{rosenbaum1985constructing}).
 Let $\delta(i, j)$ measure the distance between observed covariates, and $Z_i$ and $Z_j$ the encouragement doses of unit $i$ and $j$, respectively.
-One straightforward way to incorporate the encouragement dose is to define a new distance $\delta'(i, j) = \delta(i, j) + C \times \mathbbm{1}\{|Z_i - Z_j| \leq \tau_0\}$, where $C$ is a large penalty applied when the doses of $i$ and $j$ differ by less than or equal to $\tau_0$.
-Hence, a large $C$ would facilitate an edge cover connecting unit $i$ and $j$ whose encouragement doses differ by more than $\tau_0$.
-To illustrate this, we simulated a dataset with $d = 3$ covariates and $n = 1000$ units (see Supplementary Material A.1 for detailed data generating process).
-For each $\tau_0 \in \{0, 0.1, 0.2, 0.3, 0.4, 0.5\}$, we run Algorithm \ref{alg: find min-cost edge cover} with $\delta(i, j)$ being the Mahalanobis distance and $C = 100,000$ a large penalty, and report two competing quality measures of a subclassification $\boldsymbol\Pi$: $\nu(\Pi_k)$, the average pairwise homogeneity (see Definition \ref{def: nu homogeneity}) of all matched sets $\Pi_k \in \boldsymbol\Pi$ (see the left panel of Figure \ref{fig: illustrate homo and dose boxplots}), and $\mu(\Pi_k)$, the average absolute ``internal-node-minus-leaf" difference in the encouragement dose (for instance, if $\Pi_k$ has $3$ units with doses $0.8$ (internal node), $0.5$ (leaf), and $0.2$ (leaf), then $\mu(\Pi_k) = 0.5 \times |0.8 - 0.5| + 0.5 \times |0.8 - 0.2| = 0.45$) of all matched sets $\Pi_k \in \boldsymbol\Pi$ (see the right panel of Figure \ref{fig: illustrate homo and dose boxplots}).
-We see a clear pattern of trade-off between $\nu(\Pi_k)$ and $\mu(\Pi_k)$: as $\tau_0$ grows larger, units in the same matched set tend to become increasingly heterogeneous in the encouragement dose, and less homogeneous in the observed covariates.
-Homogeneity in matched sets reduces bias in statistical inference (\citealp{rubin1979using}), while larger difference in the encouragement dose tends to increase compliance and hence efficiency (\citealp{heng2019instrumental}).
-In this way, the trade-off here can be viewed as a classical ``bias-variance" trade-off.
+One straightforward way to incorporate the encouragement dose is to define a new distance $\delta'(i, j) = \delta(i, j) + C \times \mathbbm{1}\{|Z_i - Z_j| \leq \tau_0\}$, where $\tau_0$ is called a \emph{dose caliper} and $C$ a large penalty applied when $Z_i$ and $Z_j$ differ by less than or equal to the caliper size.
+Hence, a large $C$ would discourage an edge cover from connecting unit $i$ and $j$ whenever their doses are within the caliper size.
+Analogous to a propensity score caliper, a dose caliper may be implemented both as a hard constraint, by setting $C = \infty$ or equivalently removing edges $\{e = (i, j)~\text{such that}~|Z_i - Z_j| \leq \tau_0\}$, or as a soft constraint by setting $C$ to a large but finite number (\citealp[Section 2.3]{zhang2021match2C}).
+In Supplementary Material C.1, we illustrate the dose caliper using a simulation study.